-Trade school jobs also offer a variety of employment options, with some of the highest paid trade jobs covering a range of industries and services.
-From more labor-intensive to paperwork-intensive types of positions, the highest paid trade jobs can provide wonderful career options for people with a variety of skills and attributes.
+Trade school jobs also offer a variety of employment options, with some of the highest paying trade jobs covering a range of industries and services.
+From more labor-intensive to paperwork-intensive types of positions, the highest paying trade jobs can provide wonderful career options for people with a variety of skills and attributes.

 So what are the highest paying jobs without a degree, and which trade school jobs are worth a second look?
 Here is a look at some of those answers and those trade school jobs, including some of the highest paid trade school jobs.
 Like choosing any college or university program, finding the right trade school program begins by choosing a career.
 Now, without further ado, these are a few of the most popular and lucrative trade school jobs and careers

 The job of an HVAC technician involves working with any number of heating and cooling systems.
 These can be refrigeration systems, heating units, and other types of machines and systems.
 HVAC technicians either typically spend their days in one of two places.
 Many technicians spend their days in shop, which sometimes may be either very hot or very cold, depending on the type of shop and equipment being worked on.
 According to the US Department of Labor Statistics, the median wage for these types of trade jobs is $50,590 per year.

 Many HVAC techs will also travel and spend their days working on-site.
 These may be service calls or installations or repairs at locations such as schools, homes, factories, or offices.
 While some HVAC technician learned through on the job training as an apprentice, that avenue to becoming an HVAC technician is becoming increasingly more difficult with the newer technologies and advancement in HVAC today.
 Most HVAC technicians today are graduating from trade school programs often with apprenticeship offerings.

 What jobs pay the most without a degree might often end up looking like trade school jobs.
 And jobs like an HVAC technician offer a strong job market, good pay, and the opportunity to have a long and successful career.